Brussel Sprout Caesar Salad Is a Nutritious & Crunchy Twist on the Classic Salad

 Instructions

 • Shred the brussels sprouts.
 Use a sharp knife to thinly slice and shred the brussels sprouts (Note 2 shredding options).
-Cut the stem off of your brussels sprouts and then cut them in half lengthwise.
-Then, with each half laying flat side down, chop your brussels sprouts into fine shreds.
+Cut the stem off and remove any damaged leaves.
+Cut them in half lengthwise they lay the flat side down and finely slice the raw brussels sprouts into fine shreds.

 Last step!
 If you make this, please leave a review letting us know how it was!